Hit the X to close...

 The measurement begins when a user clicks on a URL and stops when a web page is fully loaded.

-It’s really important that websites load as fast as possible.
+It’s really important that websites load as fast as possible and has increased to become one of the most important ranking factors after Google’s Core Web Vitals update in May 2021.
 According to Neil Patel, 47% of consumers expect websites to load in two seconds or less, and 40% of users will abandon a page that takes three or more seconds.
 That might sound like a surprising statistic, but page loading time is a really important part of any website’s user experience and with many websites competing with each other, it makes complete sense!

 So, if you want users to view your website the bottom line is that it needs to load quickly.

 What is the best tool to test the speed of a website?

 To figure out how well your website is performing you can use Google’s PageSpeed Insights.
 It’ll accurately evaluate your site speed, providing you with a colour-coded score of between 0 (red) and 100 (Green) across both the desktop and mobile versions of your site.
 The score denotes how your website is performing as outlined below:

 Cloudflare also offers a free speed test tool — which is similar to Google’s PageSpeed Insights and is simple and easy to use.
 It highlights how your website is performing, in terms of speed, by breaking down the key metrics.
 Typically, the score will be rated using a series of metrics which can be seen below:

 First paint: the first non-blank paint to be seen on a screen.